mnapoli/mnapoli.fr/articles/serverless-php-performances.md

 Last week I introduced [Bref as a solution to running PHP serverless](/serverless-php/).

+---

+**Update: Since November 2018 AWS Lambda supports PHP via *custom runtimes*.
+Bref now takes advantage of that, [you can read more about it at bref.sh](https://bref.sh/).**

+**Performances have changed a lot with these new versions.** This article is now obsolete.

+---

 Today let's explore what performances to expect when running PHP on AWS lambda using [Bref](https://github.com/mnapoli/bref).
 Everything shown in this article is [open source on GitHub](https://github.com/mnapoli/bref-benchmark) and can be reproduced.

 Everything shown here is specific to AWS Lambda.
 Other serverless providers (Azure, Google Cloud…) could offer different performances and costs.